top of page

 Round Belly

-Symbol of acceptance and digestion of life.
-Ganesha teaches us to embrace every experience — joy and sorrow — as nourishment for the soul.
+The round belly is a symbol of acceptance and the digestion of life.
+Ganesha teaches us to embrace every experience—joy and sorrow—as nourishment for the soul.

 Body Turned to the Left

-Reflects the balance between material and spiritual life.
-Ganesha is not a god of renunciation but of integration — showing us how to live fully, both in the world and within ourselves.
+His body turned to the left reflects the balance between material and spiritual life.
+Ganesha is not a god of renunciation, but of integration—showing us how to live fully both in the world and within ourselves.

 The Broken Tusk

-Ganesha is often shown with one intact tusk and one broken.
-This broken tusk has several layers of meaning:
+Ganesha is often depicted with one intact tusk and one broken.
+The broken tusk carries several layers of meaning:

-• Imperfection as strength: The broken tusk represents the beauty of imperfection.
-In yoga, it is often said that our wounds and flaws are where the light enters.
+• Imperfection as Strength: The broken tusk signifies the beauty of imperfection.
+In yoga, it’s often said that our wounds and flaws are where the light enters.

-This tusk reminds us that true power is not in perfection, but in perseverance, service, and inner purpose.
+This tusk reminds us that true power lies not in perfection, but in perseverance, service, and inner purpose.

 The Objects in Ganesha’s Hands